-(6) \textbf{Learning objectives.} The objective of graph contrastive learning can be roughly summarized as maximizing the agreement between positive pair and minimizing the agreement between negative pairs.
-We choose InforNCE \cite{infonce}, which is widely used by many works \cite{gcc, dsgc}, to serve as the objective function for graph contrastive learning:
+(6) \textbf{Learning objectives.} The objective of GCL can be summarized as maximizing the agreement between positive pairs and minimizing the agreement between negative pairs.
+We choose InfoNCE \cite{infonce}, which is widely used in many works \cite{gcc, dsgc}, to serve as the objective function for GCL:

-where $s(\cdot, \cdot)$ is the score function to measure the similarity between two graph embeddings, such as cosine similarity, and $\tau$ serves as the temperature hyper-parameter to adjust the contrastive loss.
-Moreover, consider the scenarios where training data has labels, we adopt cross-entropy function $c(\cdot, \cdot)$ to introduce supervison signals into the model training.
-Before that, we need a classifier $p(\cdot)$ to predict graph labels according to the obtained graph embeddings:
+where $s(\cdot, \cdot)$ is a function measuring the similarity of two embeddings, such as the cosine similarity, and $\tau$ serves as the temperature hyperparameter to adjust the contrastive loss.
+Moreover, for scenarios in which the training data have labels, we can adopt the cross-entropy function $c(\cdot, \cdot)$ to introduce supervision signals into the training process.
+First, however, we need a classifier $p(\cdot)$ to predict labels in accordance with the obtained graph embeddings: